Types of editing

 - addresses and phone numbers;

-- quotations;
+- quotations; and

 - widely known, easily researched facts.